 Start with short walks in your neighbourhood and slowly build up to going for a long walk after work.
 For best results, exercise every day.
 Don’t forget to take breaks and get up to go to the restroom to avoid getting tired and having to sit down.

-Get enough rest: As you age, you will want to get less than seven to eight hours of sleep a night.
-Make sure that your bed is comfortable and that you take a break after 10 to 15 minutes of sleep.
+Get enough rest: As you age, your sleeping habits will change.
+However, you still want to aim for between six and seven hours of sleep a night.
+Make sure that your bed is comfortable and that you are calm and ready for sleep before getting into bed.
+If you struggle with this, then you might want to consider using a vape with delta-8 cartridges or something similar, as this is a great way to help you to unwind before you go to sleep.
 Set a wake-up time every day and do whatever activities you can to take a break before you get too tired.

 Look for ways to incorporate exercise in your daily life.
 Mix it up with a quick walk or a leisurely bicycle ride.
 Listen to music.
 Read.

 Staying active is key for overall health and longevity.
 But many adults will need to modify certain aspects of their lifestyle to maintain health and fitness and stave off the onset of falls and disability.
 Silver Cross has some home equipment that can help with the transition.